Noktec/Abertay_Beamer_Template/readme.md

-##Unofficial Bearmer Template for the University of Abertay Dundee#
+##Unofficial Beamer and Keynote Templates for the University of Abertay Dundee#

 - Template for the University of Abertay Dundee